Using Magnetic Machine Embroidery Hoops Like a Pro

 If doing continuous quilting, all you need to do is lift away the top hoop over the machine body and shift your fabric before snapping the frames back in place.
 No need to even remove the top frame from the workspace when rehooping quilt sections!

-As a note, something I learned the hard way is to NOT remove your Snap Hoop from the machine by using the top magnet frame.
 I’ve accidentally pulled it off my embroidery projects, decentering them and ruining future stitching.
 So, if you need to clip applique fabric or trim jump stitches, remove the hoop from the machine while holding both sides of the frame.

 2. Mighty Hoop